History

 The prototype of the Junkers A50 Junior

 In 2019, the first prototype of the ultra-light Junkers A50 Junior sports aircraft was completed.
-In addition, Junkers aircraft took over the European distribution of the American Waco Aircraft Corporation.
+Junkers Flugzeugwerke also took over the European distribution of the American Waco Aircraft Corporation.

 2020

-In July 2020, the company’s headquarters were relocated to the Nöllen industrial park in Widnau, St. Gallen.
-The maintenance operation for Junkers aircraft is located at Altenrhein airfield.
+In July 2020, the company’s headquarters were relocated to the Nöllen industrial estate in Widnau, St. Gallen.
+The maintenance facility for Junkers aircraft is located at Altenrhein airfield.

 2021